 Kenzai (健在) by Yum Asia

 Kenzai was then born!
 It has the look and feel of a single-use cup, but it’s much sturdier and designed to be used again and again.
-Kenzai is a stylish dark brown colour with a caramel-coffee colour silicone sleeve to protect your hands from the heat of the cup and for a better grip.
-We chose a dark brown colour because again, our research showed that lighter colours could stain.
-It has a bamboo screw lid which is our answer to the lid problem our research highlighted – not only does it ensure a snug fit with the lid and cup, it has the added bonus of stopping leaks as well as limiting the non-biodegradable (but still recyclable) silicone on the cup.
+Kenzai is a stylish dark brown colour with 4mm sawtooth silicone sleeve to protect your hands from the heat of the cup and for a better grip.
+We chose several designs that were stylish and appealed to all genders so there is literally a cup for everyone!
+Kenzai have a bamboo screw lid which is our answer to the lid problem our research highlighted – not only does it ensure a snug fit with the lid and cup, it has the added bonus of stopping leaks as well as limiting the non-biodegradable (but still recyclable) silicone on the cup.
 There is a removable stopper which stops the drink from spilling through the holes in the lid – the centre hole can also be used for a (hopefully non-plastic!) straw if you have juice, smoothies or iced chocolate, coffee or tea in the cup.

-After a lot of thought, we decided on a 16oz or 473ml size because the most common coffee size bought in the UK is 14oz, however, a 14oz reusable cup would mean that the cup would be full to the brim, so 16oz seemed like a great idea – 12oz, 14oz or 16oz drinks can all be put into kenzai.
+After a lot of thought, we decided on a 14oz or 400ml size because the most common coffee size bought in the UK is 14oz, however 12oz (the second most common size) can also be put into kenzai equally as well.